sse-secure-systems/connaisseur/setup/README.md

 > **MicroK8s**: DNS addon must be activated using `sudo microk8s enable dns`.

 > This tutorial was tested on a machine running Ubuntu 20.04.
-It worked an Azure Kubernetes Service (AKS) cluster, an Elastic Kubernetes Service (EKS) cluster based on EC2 instances and with a local minikube cluster.

 ## Configuration and installation of Connaisseur